Amplified spontaneous emission: In disk lasers: Controversy

-ASE in self healing dye doped polymers
+In self healing dye doped polymers

-In 2008, a group at Washington state university observed reversible photodegradation or simply, self healing in organic dyes like Disperse orange 11 when doped in polymers.
+In 2008, a group at Washington state university observed reversible photodegradation or simply, self healing in organic dyes like Disperse Orange 11 when doped in polymers.
 They used amplified spontaneous emission as a probe to study self healing properties.

-ASE in high-power short-pulse laser systems
+In high-power short-pulse laser systems

 In high-power CPA-laser systems with a peak power of several terawatt or petawatt, e.g. the POLARIS laser system, the ASE limits the temporal intensity contrast.
 After the compression of the laser pulse, which is temporally stretched during the amplification, the ASE causes a quasi-continuous pedestal which is partly located at times before the compressed laser pulse.
 Due to the high intensities within the focal spot of up to 10^22 W/cm2 the ASE is often sufficient to significantly disturb the experiment or even make the desired laser-target interaction impossible.